CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/QoS.md

 ## <h>nv set interface \<interface-id\> qos pfc-watchdog state</h>

 Enables or disables PFC watchdog on the interface.
-PFC watchdog detects and mitigates pause storms on ports where PFC or link pause is enabled.
+PFC watchdog detects and mitigates pause storms on ports where PFC or link pause is ON.
 The default setting is `disable`.

 - PFC watchdog only works for lossless traffic queues.
 - You can only configure PFC watchdog on a port with PFC (or link pause) configuration.